j-terp/arduinoProjects/door-alarm/README.md

 A simple alarm system for a door, using an Arduino Uno.
 This is a proof of concept and not a fully fledged product.

 ## Introduction
-This project uses an Arduino UNO for reading the magnetic sensor at the door, and responds accordingly with both audio and visuals.
+This project uses an arduino for reading the magnetic sensor at the door, and responds accordingly with both audio and visuals.

 This could be used in a further project, since it's quite small and responsive.
 It uses the Serial Monitor in the terminal to monitor the state of the door and the alarm, and uses a buzzor and LEDs for outside the terminal.